thyraxx/ValheimCheat/README.md

 After installing BepInEx, don't forget to extract the files that are needed for BepInEx to run Valheim [read more](https://github.com/NeighTools/UnityDoorstop/issues/10)

-Drop the dll you can download [here](https://github.com/thyraxx/ValheimCheat/releases/tag/v0.0.1) into valheim root folder BepInEx/plugins
+Drop the dll you can download [here](https://github.com/thyraxx/ValheimCheat/releases/tag/v0.0.1) into valheim/BepInEx/plugins folder